Team2-LumIEx-organization/Backend/README.md

 ## Project Overview

-The objective of this project was to develop a parcel locker system application which in total has three apps Consumer App,Driver App,Touch Screen Simulator and also a Parcel Generator Robot.
+The objective of this project was to develop a parcel locker system application which in total has three apps Consumer App,Driver App, Touch Screen Simulator and also a Parcel Generator Robot.
 The Project enables users to register, log in, send and receive parcels, and keep track of the status of their parcels in the lockers and after that a driver will pick up the parcel and deliver it to it's destination.The ultimate iteration of the system is intended for deployment on the public internet.We have successfully accomplished the framework of our Advanced Web Application Development course.

 Project Video Demonstration